catseye/tideay/README.markdown

 not one of them.
 I'm only a touch-typist in the loosest sense; the words "home row" mean nothing to me; I favour my right hand while my left hand is sometimes close to useless.
 For a software developer, being able to type quickly is a "nice-to-have".
-Here are some skills that are more valuable than typing: ability to conceptualize, ability to explain things clearly, ability to break large problems into smaller parts, foresight, mathematical maturity, ability to step back and see the bigger picture, time management, insight into how humans deal with change...
+Here are some skills that are more valuable than typing
+quickly: ability to conceptualize, ability to explain things clearly, ability to break large problems into smaller parts, foresight, mathematical maturity, ability to step back and see the bigger picture, time management, insight into how humans deal with change... (point made yet, or should I go on?)

 And I also guess I can't talk about editors without talking about Those Two.

-My first exposure to Emacs was its port to the Amiga that came with the Amiga OS.
-Consider that, wow, this new computer has a *mouse*, and a *GUI*, with *windows* and *menus* and... and you want me to edit with... what's this terminal-based thing?
+My first exposure to Emacs was its port to the Amiga that came with Amiga OS 1.3.
+Consider that, wow, this new computer is one of the *next generation*: it has a *mouse*, and a *GUI*, with *windows* and *menus* and... and you want me to edit with... what's this terminal-based thing?
 This makes no sense.
 Amiga Basic was naff, but at least its program editor was comprehensible.

 My first exposure to Vim was `vi`, on the servers at the university.
-I failed to see the attraction (but, of course, did not fail to meet people who had seen the attraction, and hear them talk about the attraction.)
+I failed to see the attraction (but, of course, did not fail to meet people who *had* seen the attraction, and hear them talk about the attraction.)
 If I had to edit something on the server, I would use `pico` (these days it's `nano` or, on FreeBSD and friends, `easyedit`).
 If I didn't have to edit something on the server, I wouldn't.
+To this day, `:q!` is pretty much all the `vi` I know.

-I've never seen the attraction of editors that insist on putting you into a "mode" and which only grudgingly accept that we're in the age of the GUI.
+I've never seen the attraction of editors that insist on putting you into one of several "modes" and which only grudgingly accept that we're now in the age of the GUI.

 When I first switched to FreeBSD as my development platform, I used [nedit][].
 It was OK, but I wasn't a fan of its mass of dependencies.

 At some point, I switched to [SciTE][], for two reasons:

-*   It supports code folding
+*   It supports code folding — although I don't remember if I switched to it before or after reading Nikolai Bezroukov's paper on [Orthodox Editors][]
 *   I was switching between Windows and FreeBSD a lot, and wanted an editor that was the same on both of them